Characteristics2,3

 • Upper limb spasticity in adults

-• Upper limb spasticity in pediatric patients 2 years of age and older, excluding spasticity caused by cerebral palsy
+• Upper limb spasticity in pediatric patients 2 to 17 years of age, excluding spasticity caused by cerebral palsy

 • Cervical dystonia in adults